epicblockchain/epic-miner/README.md

 1. Download [balenaEtcher](https://www.balena.io/etcher/) for your machine.
 2. Download compressed image (ePIC-SC200-vX.X.X-xxxxxxxxxx.zip)
-3. Unzip image (ePIC-SC200-vX.X.X-xxxxxxxxxx.img)
+3. Unzip the compressed image from the previous step. (ePIC-SC200-vX.X.X-xxxxxxxxxx.img)
 4. Plug in microSD card into PC
-5. Open the Etcher application as administrator or using sudo
+5. Open the Etcher application (balenaEtcher).
 ![image of etcher application](images/balena.png)
 6. Select Flash from file and choose the image file
 7. Select target device
-8. Flash
+8. Click "Flash!" and wait for the process to finish.
 9. Safely remove the SD card from the machine

 ## Inserting the SD card into the miner